Ballistic transport for limit-periodic Schr\"odinger operators in one dimension

 In this paper, we study the quantum evolution corresponding to $H$ described by the Schr\"odinger equation:

-for $H$ a Schr\"odinger operator as defined above.
-Since $H$ is self adjoint, one may use the functional calculus to define $e^{-itH}$, which forms a strongly continuous one-parameter unitary group, and find the solution $e^{-itH}\psi$ to \eqref{eq:Schrod}.
+Since $H$ is self adjoint, one may use the spectral theorem to define $e^{-itH}$, which forms a strongly continuous one-parameter unitary group, and find the solution $e^{-itH}\psi$ to \eqref{eq:Schrod}.
 From this expression and the associated machinery, one can describe the dynamics of the equation.

 We will be particularly interested in the transport properties of solutions to \eqref{eq:Schrod} for $H$ in a particular class of limit-periodic operators.
 To be more precise, we will need to introduce some objects used to describe transport.
 The position operator $X$ is the unbounded operator defined as